-It was early afternoon when I reached the remote parking area for the Essex Chain Lakes, which opened to the public this past July.
-I was hoping to carry everything: my canoe, paddle, life jacket, camping pack, bear-proof canister, water, etc., in one trip, but changed my mind shortly into the first carry.
-There are two carries totaling ¾ of a mile.
-The first quarter mile carry begins on a dirt road.
-I had the canoe over my head and I was heavily weighted down.
+It was early afternoon when I reached the remote parking area for the Essex Chain Lakes, which opened to the public in July 2014.
+I was hoping to carry everything: my canoe, paddle, life jacket, camping pack, bear-proof canister, and water in one trip, but I changed my mind shortly into the first carry.
+There are two carries totaling three-quarters of a mile.
+The first quarter-mile carry begins on a dirt road.
+I had the canoe over my head and I was heavily weighed down by all of my gear.
 I made the decision to cut my load in half when I heard voices.
-A group of 5 men heading out struggled to get their boats up the hill from Deer Pond, and I could see that I had just walked past the carry trail down to the water by having the boat over my head.
+A group of five men heading out struggled to get their boats up the hill from Deer Pond, and I could see that I had just walked past the carry trail down to the water because I had the boat over my head.
 Keep an eye out for that right hand turn!

 I dropped my canoe on the shore of Deer Pond and went back for the rest of my camping supplies.
-It is a short canoe trip across the pond to pick up the next ½ mile carry trail on the other side, which you can see.
+It is a short canoe trip across the pond to pick up the next half-mile carry trail on the other side, which you can see.
 Once on the other side, the trail away from Deer Pond was uphill and muddy.
-It didn't last long before a right turn on an old, mostly level, dirt road.
-Most of the ½ mile carry is along this road before a left turn on a downhill trail to Third Lake.
+It didn't last long before a right turn on an old, mostly level dirt road.
+Most of the half-mile carry is along this road before the left turn on a downhill trail to Third Lake.
 I took the boat first, and returned for the camping supplies.
 It took over an hour and a half from my arrival at the parking area until I was underway in my canoe on Third Lake.
-If a paddler makes two trips with supplies, the hiking becomes 2 ¼ miles instead of ¾ on the way in.

-I had reserved camp site #2 on Sixth Lake, which is the most remote location in the chain.
+I had reserved campsite #2 on Sixth Lake, which is the most remote location in the chain.
 The carry trail ends at the western end of Third Lake, the largest in the chain of lakes.
 I began my paddle heading east.
 With my binoculars, I could see a Common Loon family way ahead; two adult loons and two large young.
 They dove and after several minutes, all four abruptly popped up like corks all around my boat!
-One of the loons vocalized loudly making me jump.
+One of the loons vocalized loudly, making me jump.
 They were warning me to stay away, and I wondered if some of the visitors had been getting too close.
-The area opened in mid-summer, and the sudden canoe-kayak traffic must have been quite an adjustment for the loons.
 The young loons were still being fed by the adults.
 I counted six loons on Third Lake before the transition to Fourth Lake.

 A group of Common Mergansers swam among the water lilies, and I lost track of how many beaver homes I observed in the transitional locations between the lakes.
 The water lilies were beautiful and at the Essex Chain Lakes, they were everywhere.

 The long, narrow connection from Fifth to Sixth Lake was like another world.
 It was filled with water lilies, aquatic wildflowers, and floating mats of dirt that seemed unconnected to the earth below.
-I felt bad boating through the lilies, but it was unavoidable if you wanted to reach Sixth Lake.
-A friend had canoed in this area when the chain opened up earlier in the season when most birds were still nesting.
-He said he heard Olive-sided Flycatchers in this section.
-The habitat was perfect for them with its beaver created wetlands and dead snags for perching.
+I felt bad boating through the lilies, but it was unavoidable in reaching Sixth Lake.
+A friend who canoed in this area earlier in the season, when most birds are still nesting, said he heard Olive-sided Flycatchers here.
+The habitat was perfect for them with its beaver-created wetlands and dead snags for perching.

 Sixth Lake, like Fourth Lake, was also small and intimate.
 It was just what I had hoped to find.
-It was getting late as I approached the east end camp site, so I saved exploration of Seventh Lake for the next day.
-The camp sites are primitive, and with the restriction of no fires, more vegetation filled than sites that allow fires.
-The tent site was on a bit of a hill, but I'm used to bushwhack camping in really difficult, wet places, so just the cleared spot was a step up for me.
+It was getting late as I approached the east end campsite, so I saved exploration of Seventh Lake for the next day.
+The campsites are primitive, and with the restriction of no fires, there was more vegetation than sites that allow fires.
+The tent site was on a bit of a hill, but I'm used to bushwhack camping in really difficult, wet places, so the cleared spot was a step up for me.
 The privies are the new open-air, wall-less models.
-I prefer these to outhouses, but I guess in rainy conditions, you would need an umbrella!
+I prefer these to outhouses, but I guess in rainy conditions you would need an umbrella!

-The temperature was dropping as I crawled into my tent exhausted from all the carrying and canoeing.
+The temperature was dropping as I crawled into my tent, exhausted from all the carrying and canoeing.
 I snuggled into my down sleeping bag with several layers of clothes on.
 Just as I began to drift off, the Barred Owls started up.
-MANY Barred Owls!
-They hooted from all around the lake, and then went into their "monkey calls", wild, crazy vocalizations.
-It was a good nesting year for this species with abundant small mammal populations for food.
+Many Barred Owls!
+They hooted from all around the lake, and then went into their "monkey calls" — wild, crazy vocalizations.
+It was a good nesting year for this species, what with the abundant small mammal populations available for food.

 I continued to wake through the night.
 The nocturnal world thrills me and it is my favorite reason for camping; to clearly hear all the night sounds away from the four walls, and all the appliance motors, of my home.
 I heard splashing in the lake and wondered if it was a beaver or moose.
 All night, I heard the call notes of migrating Swainson's Thrushes.
-They are abundant migrants at this time of year.
+They are abundant migrants this time of year.
 Most songbirds migrate at night.
-An unseen river of birds flows over us as we sleep, and most of them call as they travel.
-I am often sleep deprived from standing outside many of the nights in the fall, in awe of this river of birds flowing over in the dark.
-Birders watch for north wind forecasts in the fall, which is when most birds will choose to migrate.
+An unseen river of birds flow over us as we sleep, and most of them call as they travel.
+I am often sleep deprived from standing outside, in awe of this river of birds flowing over in the dark.
+Birders watch for northwind forecasts in the fall, which is when most birds will choose to migrate.
 In the spring, we watch for southerly winds.

-Oh, but when the fog cleared away, it left Sixth and Seventh Lakes as giant mirrors of the sky and trees above.
+Oh, but when the fog cleared away it left Sixth and Seventh Lake as giant mirrors of the sky and trees above.
 There was not a ripple on the water.
 Calm, clear, cold mornings are a fabulous part of life in the Adirondacks.

-Seventh Lake was a beautiful reflection of the world around.
+Seventh Lake was a beautiful reflection of the world around it.
 I kept stopping my canoe to stare at the scene.
 It was so calm and peaceful.
 Like the Solitary Sandpiper, I lingered.
 I wanted to drink in the quiet before heading back into the world of motors.